8 Side Effects Of Having Excess Fish Oil And The Safe Dose To Consume

 If you don't consume a lot of oily fish, taking a fish oil supplement could provide you with enough omega 3 fatty acids.
 However, you need to ensure that you do not consume too much fish oil as it can lead to certain side effects.

-Read on to know the side effects of consuming excess of fish oil.
+Read on to know the side effects of consuming excess fish oil.

 1. Low blood pressure